-Perio d Effect Reference s 1 Impact Sale of 51% of Endesa X Way, S.L.
-7.2, 14 and 26 ▲ 182 million euros Net income generated from the sale of 51% of the holding in Endesa X Way, S.L. to Enel X Way, S.r.I. and the recognition of the holding (49%) retained at fair value as a result of the loss of control over the company.
-2022 Social Bonus 10.3, 16.1 and 51 ▲ 125 million euros Ruling 202/2022, of 21 February 2022, handed down by the Supreme Court in Appeal No. 687/2017 acknowledged the right of Endesa, S.A. to be compensated for the amounts borne to finance and co-finance the Social Bonus with the public administration s during the whole term that the third financing system of the Social Bonus is in force, so that all amounts paid in this regard are refunded to the complainant by discounting the amounts that, where appropriate, had been passed on to customers.
-Endesa has not passed on the financing cost to customers, hence there are robust arguments to justify its regard.
-In particular, with

-Perio d Effect Reference s 1 Impact regard to the regulated segment of the supply activity, the reference suppliers cannot pass on that cost to customers since their remuneration system does not allow it, hence the recovery of such amounts must be automatic.
-Ministerial Order TED/749/2022 6 135 million euros Recognition of the value of remuneration for distribution activity in 2017-2019 pursuant to Order TED/749/2022 , of 27 July.
-Impairment of the Non-mainland Territories (TNP) of the Balearic Islands, Canary Islands, Ceuta and Melilla 15.1 ▼ 27 million euros Accounting recognition of the impairment of cash- generating units (CGUs) for the Non- mainland Territories of the Balearic Islands, Canary Islands, Ceuta and Melilla.
-Impairment of the Non-mainland Territories (TNP) of the Balearic Islands, Canary Islands, Ceuta and Melilla 15.1 √489 million euros Accounting recognition of the impairment of cash- generating units (CGUs) for the Non- mainland Territories of the Balearic Islands, Canary Islands, Ceuta and Meilila.
-2021 Carbon dioxide (CO 2) emission rights 9.1 and 6 ▲ 195 milion euros Recognition of the right to be compensated for the reduced remuneration as a generating company in the amount of the internalisation of carbon dioxide (CO 2) emission rights assigned free of charge under the National
+Period Effect References (1) Impact Sale of 51% of Endesa X Way, S.L.
+7.2, 14 and 26 ▲ 182 million euros Net income generated from the sale of 51% of the holding in Endesa X Way, S.L. to Enel X Way, S.r.l. and the recognition of the holding (49%) retained at fair value as a result of the loss of control over the company.
+2022 Social Bonus 10.3, 16.1 and 51 ▲ 125 million euros Ruling 202/2022, of 21 February 2022, handed down by the Supreme Court in Appeal No. 687/2017 acknowledged the right of Endesa, S.A. to be compensated for the amounts borne to finance and co-finance the Social Bonus with the public administrations during the whole term that the third financing system of the Social Bonus is in force, so that all amounts paid in this regard are refunded to the complainant by discounting the amounts that, where appropriate, had been passed on to customers.
+Endesa has not passed on the financing cost to customers, hence there are robust arguments to justify its entitlement to a full refund of all the amounts borne in this regard.
+In particular, with regard to the regulated segment of the supply activity, the reference suppliers cannot pass on that cost to customers since their remuneration system does not allow it, hence the recovery of such amounts must be automatic.
+Ministerial Order TED/749/2022 6 ▼ 135 million euros Recognition of the value of remuneration for distribution activity in 2017-2019 pursuant to Order TED/749/2022, of 27 July.
+Impairment of the Non-mainland Territories (TNP) of the Balearic Islands, Canary Islands, Ceuta and Melilla 15.1 ▼ 27 million euros Accounting recognition of the impairment of cash-generating units (CGUs) for the Non-mainland Territories of the Balearic Islands, Canary Islands, Ceuta and Melilla.
+2021 Impairment of the Non-mainland Territories (TNP) of the Balearic Islands, Canary Islands, Ceuta and Melilla 15.1 ▼ 489 million euros Accounting recognition of the impairment of cash-generating units (CGUs) for the Non-mainland Territories of the Balearic Islands, Canary Islands, Ceuta and Melilla.
+Carbon dioxide (CO 2) emission rights 9.1 and 6 ▲ 195 million euros Recognition of the right to be compensated for the reduced remuneration as a generating company in the amount of the internalisation of carbon dioxide (CO 2) emission rights assigned free of charge under the National Emission Rights Allocation Plan (PNA), which it did not have a legal duty to bear.

-Perio d Effect Reference s 1 Impact

-Emission

-Rights

-Allocation Plan

-(PNA), which it

-did not have a

-legal duty to

-bear.

-1See Notes 6, 7.2, 9.1, 10.3, 14, 15.1, 16.1, 26, 51 of the Annual Report on the Consolidated Financial Statements for the year ended 31 December 2022.
+(1) See Notes 6, 7.2, 9.1, 10.3, 14, 15.1, 16.1, 26, 51 of the Annual Report on the Consolidated Financial Statements for the year ended 31 December 2022.